Quantaphocpython/rocs-source/README.md

-**Realm of Cards - Frontend** is the beating heart of a turn-based card game built on the **HappyChain** blockchain.
+**Realm of Cards - Frontend** is the beating heart of a turn-based card game built on the **Starknet** blockchain.
 Imagine a wild arena where you craft decks from 40 unique cards, face off against fearsome monsters, and track your victories—all powered by cutting-edge web technology and blockchain wizardry.
 With a sleek, real-time interface, this frontend lets you:

 -   Build killer decks with flair 🎨